PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

     :param string|object error: **Required** Error code or exception

-Track Main Form view
+Track main consent form view
 ````````````````````
 .. versionadded:: 15.3
-Command used to track Consent Form main view (automatic view, when user enters the website for the first time).
+Tracks a consent form view caused by visiting the website for the first time.

 Code::